 It was hard for a college kid to accept that life is unfair.
 Why do I need to do something I don’t like to get something I want?
 In one of my technical interviews during my freshman year, the interviewer asked me if I like algorithms when he greeted me since the interview was about testing my algorithmic skill (Leetcode skill).
 I told him to his face that I hate algorithms.
 I also made sure to mention that I think his interview process is stupid.
 I didn’t get the job.

 Today I am a fourth-year student about to graduate.
-I was on the phone yesterday chatting with a younger friend who is struggling to find an internship.
+I was on the phone yesterday chatting with a younger friend who was stressed about his upcoming internship search.
 He asked me for advice because he thinks I am an expert at internship hunting.
-And of course, I told him to grind Leetcode.
+And of course, being extremely flattered, I told him to grind Leetcode.

 Pretty ironic right?
 Not to mention that the young lad also hates practicing Leetcode questions.
 He prefers building side projects, code that makes a real-life impact.